Pressure reduction in the supply system

 Install the new valve in reverse order.

-Disconnect the 3rd sensor wire block located behind the engine intake pipe.
+Disconnect the connector for wire 3 of the sensor, located behind the engine intake pipe.

 Install the sensor in reverse order.
-For normal operation of the sensor, the gap "a" between the sensor 1 and the synchronization disk 4 must be within 1.0–1.5 mm.
+For normal operation of the sensor, the gap “a” between sensor 1 and synchronization disk 4 must be within 1.0–1.5 mm.